evvo/parallel_requests/README.md

 Parallel requests is an example of a small application for making parallel requests for URLs and collecting the information for their statuses.

-The application is using the Crystal language (still beta at the time of writing) multi-threading features.
+The application can use the Crystal language (still beta at the time of writing) multithreading features.

 ## Installation